TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat_example.md

 ##  Multi Channel with Single PRU Example
 This example supports up to three EnDat channels using one PRU.
 In this example:
 - Encoders of the same frequency must be connected to all configured channels.
+- Data reception must happen simultaneously on all channels.
+- The encoder configuration and cable length should be the same on all channels.
+- If encoders across channels don't respond at the same time, this example will not work.
+Load share configuration should be used instead.
 - 1 EnDat driver instance and corresponding SysConfig EnDat module instance is used for all channels.

 ## Multi Channel with Multiple PRUs (Load Share) Example